ryanq47/CS-EXTC2-HUB/README.md

    URL: `http://<your_ip>:9000`

-   The `EXTC2-HUB` page will guide you with further setup for the External C2 Bridge.
+   The `EXTC2-HUB` tab will guide you with further setup for the External C2 Bridge.